Observational Signatures of Rotating Ay\'{o}n-Beato-Garc\'{i}a Black Holes: Shadows, Accretion Disks and Images: Abstract

 \section{Abstract}

-We investigate the shadows, accretion disks, and observational images of rotating Ay\'{o}n-Beato-Garc\'{i}a black holes characterized by mass $ M $ , spin $ a $ , and electric charge $ \zeta $ .
-Our analysis reveals that the shadow size decreases with increasing $ \zeta $ , and in near-extremal configurations (e.g., $ a = 0.95 $), the shadow adopts a distinctive ``D''-shaped morphology.
-For the accretion disk, we extend its inner edge to the event horizon and account for distinct particle dynamics inside and outside the innermost stable circular orbit (ISCO).
-We find that the correlation between $ (a, \zeta) $ and the observer’s inclination angle significantly influences image asymmetry and inner shadow distortion.
-At higher inclinations, the direct and lensed images separate, forming a hat-like structure.
-Additionally, we compute the redshift distribution of the disk’s direct and lensed emissions under varying parameters and viewing angles.
-By comparing theoretical shadow diameters with Event Horizon Telescope observations of M87 $ ^{*} $ and Sgr A $ ^{*} $ —using inclination angles of $ 17^{\circ} $, $ 50^{\circ} $, and $ 90^{\circ} $ —we constrain the viable parameter space, yielding the joint bound $ 0.132811\,M < \zeta < 0.213607\,M $ consistent with both sources.
+We investigate the shadows, accretion disks, and observational images of rotating Ay\'on-Beato--Garc\'{\i}a (ABG) black holes with mass $M$, spin $a$, and nonlinear-electrodynamics (NLED) charge parameter $\zeta$, treating photons as neutral test particles on null geodesics of the background metric so as to obtain the purely geometric shadow.
+The shadow shrinks with increasing $\zeta$ and develops a ``D''-shaped morphology for near-extremal spin.
+The thermal disk properties follow from the Novikov--Thorne model with inner edge at the innermost stable circular orbit (ISCO), whereas the images use a separate, phenomenological optically thin emission model extending to the horizon.
+The image asymmetry and redshift maps depend strongly on $(a, \zeta)$ and the inclination.
+Comparing the geometric shadow diameters with Event Horizon Telescope observations of M87$^{*}$ and Sgr A$^{*}$ gives the indicative estimates $\zeta \lesssim 0.21\,M$ and $\zeta \lesssim 0.43\,M$, respectively; since $\zeta$ characterizes each black hole individually, these are quoted separately rather than combined, and the Kerr limit $\zeta = 0$ remains fully consistent with both.